DigitalDenCloud/notes.digitalden.cloud/_posts/2025-12-14-building-deniz-agent-story.md

 ![xterm.js](/assets/img/posts/xterm.webp)
 {: .w-50 .left }

-I looked at libraries like xterm.js and jQuery Terminal, which are feature rich and well-built, but they also introduce additional complexity that I did'nt really need.
+I looked at libraries like xterm.js and jQuery Terminal, which are feature rich and well-built, but they also introduce additional complexity that I didn't really need.

 At its core, the interaction was simple: capture user input, send it to an API Gateway endpoint, receive a response, and render it back to the screen.
 A full terminal emulator would not change that flow.